 Benjamin joined Watsi on March 12th, 2013.
-Seven years ago, Benjamin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Benjamin's most recent donation traveled 8,800 miles to support Morn, a loving grandmother from Cambodia, to fund ear surgery so she can communicate more clearly.
+Eight years ago, Benjamin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Benjamin's most recent donation traveled 8,800 miles to support Sreymom, a 37-year-old caretaker from Cambodia, to fund eye surgery.

-Roem is a 67-year-old woman who farms rice along with her husband.
-However, Roem does not work as much these days and her niece now helps support her.
-One of her favorite ways to spend her time is helping her village during ceremonies.
-A year ago, Roem developed a cataract in her right eye, causing her to experience light sensitivity, eye tearing, and blurry vision.
-She has difficulty seeing things clearly, including colors and faces, and is worried about falling when walking, so she is not able to go places on her own.
-When Roem learned about our medical partner, Children's Surgical Centre, she traveled for three and a half hours seeking treatment.
-On July 6th, doctors will perform a small incision cataract surgery and an intraocular lens implant in her right eye.
+Phen is a 39-year-old rice farmer from Kandal province.
+She is married and her husband also works on their rice farm.
+In her free time, she likes watching the news and Cambodian comedy TV shows.
+About one year ago, Phen developed a cataract in her left eye, causing her itchiness, tearing, and blurry vision.
+She has difficulty seeing things clearly, including colors and faces, and is worried about falling when walking, so is not able to go places on her own.
+When Phen learned about our medical partner, Children's Surgical Centre, she traveled for an hour and a half seeking treatment.
+On February 2nd, doctors will perform a small incision cataract surgery and implant an intraocular lens in her left eye.
 After recovery, she will be able to see clearly.
 Now, she needs help to fund this $253 procedure.
-Roem says, "I hope I will see better and can go to the pagoda and do more in my village."
+She said, "I hope after surgery my eye can see better and I can go back to work."